Meet the people behind PeopleForBikes

 Zoe administers our Grant Programs, manages our national partnerships, strives to expand equitable access to bike share through the Better Bike Share Partnership, and works to secure funding for PeopleForBikes projects and programs.
 She enjoys supporting the committed, passionate and smart people trying to make their communities better through bicycling.

-Alex Logemann - State + Local Policy Analyst
+Alex Logemann - Director of State and Local Policy

 Alex reviews laws and policies from all 50 states to ensure the bike industry is aware of legislative and regulatory developments.
 A burrito-loving, Summit County-riding, karaoke-singing kind of guy, Alex loves that his work helps ensure manufacturers can keep making the bikes people love to ride and the products they love to use.